Bayesian Calibration of the Intelligent Driver Model

 \subsection{IDM and Probabilistic IDM}

-The traditional IDM \cite{treiber2000congested} is a continuous nonlinear function $f: \mathbb{R}^3 \mapsto \mathbb{R}$ which maps the gap, the speed (not velocity\footnote{Note that the term `velocity' represents the directional speed, which is usually denoted as a vector.
-In the car-following case, motion direction is longitudinal in the vehicle coordinate system at default.
-Therefore, we use the term `speed' in this paper.}), and the speed difference (approach rate) to acceleration $a_{\mathrm{IDM}}$ at a certain timestamp.
-Here, we denote $s$ as the gap between the following vehicle and the leading vehicle, $v$ as the speed of the following vehicle, and $\Delta v=-ds/dt$ (note the minus sign) as the speed difference.
-The physical meaning of these notations are illustrated in Fig.~\ref{cf_illustration}, where $v_l$ denotes the speed of the leading vehicle.
+The traditional IDM \cite{treiber2000congested} is a continuous nonlinear function $f: \mathbb{R}^3 \mapsto \mathbb{R}$ which maps the gap, the speed, and the speed difference (approach rate) to acceleration $a_{\mathrm{IDM}}$ at a certain time point.
+Here, we denote $s$ as the gap between the following vehicle and the leading vehicle, $v$ as the speed of the following vehicle, and $\Delta v=-ds/dt=v-v_l$ ($v_l$ denotes the speed of the leading vehicle) as the speed difference.
+The physical meaning of these notation is illustrated in Fig.~\ref{cf_illustration}.
 With these notations, IDM is defined as

-where, $v_0, s_{0}, T, \alpha, \beta,$ and $\delta$ are model parameters with the following meaning: the desired speed $v_{0}$ is the free-flow speed; the jam spacing $s_{0}$ denotes a minimum gap distance from the leading vehicle; the safe time headway $T$ represents the minimum time interval between the following vehicle and the leading vehicle; the acceleration $\alpha$ and the comfortable braking deceleration $\beta$ are the maximum vehicle acceleration and the desired deceleration to keep safe, respectively; the exponential coefficient $\delta$ is a constant, usually set as $4$ at default.
-In IDM, the deceleration is controlled by the desired minimum gap $s^\ast$ in Eq.~\eqref{IDM_eq_gap}, in which we set $s_1=0$ following \cite{treiber2000congested} to obtain a model with interpretable and easily measurable parameters.
+where, $v_0, s_{0}, T, \alpha, \beta,$ and $\delta$ are model parameters with the following meaning: the desired speed $v_{0}$ is the free-flow speed; the jam spacing $s_{0}$ denotes a minimum gap distance from the leading vehicle; the safe time headway $T$ represents the minimum time interval between the following vehicle and the leading vehicle; the acceleration $\alpha$ and the comfortable braking deceleration $\beta$ are the maximum vehicle acceleration and the desired deceleration to keep safe, respectively; the exponential coefficient $\delta$ is a constant, usually set as $4$ at default \cite{treiber2000congested}.
+In IDM, the deceleration is controlled by the desired minimum gap $s^\ast$ in Eq.~\eqref{IDM_eq_gap}, in which we set $s_1=0$ following \cite{treiber2000congested} to obtain a model with interpretable parameters.